sensu/sensu-docs/content/sensu-core/1.4/reference/silencing.md

 Silencing entries are composed as a JSON document containing at least one of the required `subscription` or `check` attributes, and additional optional attributes as desired.
-Silencing entries are created, updated and deleted by submitting JSON documents to endpoints on the [`/silenced` API][2] via HTTP POST as shown in the examples below.
+Silencing entries are created, updated, and deleted by submitting JSON documents to endpoints on the [`/silenced` API][2] via HTTP POST as shown in the examples below.